m-architek/Majesty-Tools/StrTool/README.md

 STRT files of different Majesty versions can differ between each other.

-I found following differences between HD version and Polish verion of game (PL original release):
+I found following differences between HD version and Polish version of game (PL original release):
 * File header of HD version ends with '0x02' flag, while for PL version it is '0x00'
 * For HD version line offset is descibed os 2 bytes uint, while for PL verion is 4 bytes uint